 Even if you do use a solicitor, it’s a good idea to know how the process works so you understand what work is being done on your behalf.

 This guide covers being an executor or administrator in England and Wales only.
 Different rules apply for dealing with an estate in Northern Ireland and Scotland.
 Some of these rules are covered in Age UK’s guide How to be an executor and you can find out more about how things work in Scotland in this guide from the Scottish government.
-Alzheimer Scotland has also published a useful guide on being an executor which you can find on its website.
+Alzheimer Scotland has also published a useful guide on being an executor.

 Appointing a solicitor to help